 By Poulomi Das Jul.
 24, 2018

 Vicky Kaushal has mastered the art of blending in.
-As he awaits the release of Manmarziyaan, his fifth film this year, it's clear that he’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.
+After starring in five films last year and beginning the year with the record-breaking Uri, it's clear that he’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.

 n an interview months ago, before Love Per Square Foot premiered on Netflix, Vicky Kaushal made a perceptive remark about his work.
 Answering a query about his supporting role in Sanju and whether it had enough scope for him to impact the story, he said, “If I am salt, do I need to be the right amount of salt in a dish or do I need to be the most overpowering ingredient?
 Isn’t it more important for the dish to be delicious? …You just need to be one of the spices.”

 True to his word, Kaushal stuck to that exact brief as Kamlesh “Kamli” Kanhaiyalal Kapasi in Rajkumar Hirani’s Sanju – possibly 2018’s biggest and most successful film – playing best friend and second fiddle to Ranbir Kapoor’s Dutt.
 In a film, where he had more screen time than the female leads and Paresh Rawal, Kaushal still made an impact in the backdrop.
 You don’t notice him overtly, but his absence would be sorely missed – just like salt.